jbw976/crossplane/design/one-pager-stacks-security-isolation.md

 They have the same approach to security and access control and the artifacts that they install have the same scope of impact to the control plane.

 This one size fits all approach is not ideal though, the multiple scenarios and personas need finer grain control around security, access, and isolation.
-This design doc proposes and new approach for the Crossplane Stack Manager (SM) that will support this increased control for the installation of stacks.
+This design doc proposes a new approach for the Crossplane Stack Manager (SM) that will support this increased control for the installation of stacks.

 ## Personas and Scenarios